tenzir/bench/README.md

 1. Enumerate the desired release binaries (for example, via Nix or container images).
-2. For each release, invoke `bench run --tenzir-bin <path>` and store the JSON output under a dedicated baseline directory, e.g.
+2. For each release, invoke `bench run --tenzir-bin <path>`.
+Reports are stored automatically in the state directory following the canonical `<benchmark-hash>/<input-hash>/<build-id>` layout.
-   `baseline/<release>/<benchmark-id>/<timestamp>.json`.
-3. After all releases have been measured, aggregate the baseline directory into versioned artifacts (tarball, JSON archive) and upload them with `bench publish --runs baseline/<release> --destination …`.
+3. After all releases have been measured, publish the collected results with `bench publish --runs ~/.local/state/tenzir-bench/results --destination …` or archive the directory as needed.

-Automating the loop is encouraged: a simple script can iterate over release executables, set `TENZIR_BENCHMARK_DATA`, run the suite, and finally call `bench publish` once per release or for the entire batch.
+Automating the loop is encouraged: a simple script can iterate over release executables, run the suite, and finally call `bench publish` once per release or for the entire batch.
 Downstream evaluators can then diff a development build against any published baseline.

 Every published run should include metadata tying it back to the benchmark